gouthamjp/TodoApp-Kotlin/README.md

 # TodoApp-Kotlin
-A todo android app made with kotlin
+A  basic todo android app made with kotlin as a first project